hackoregon/getting-started/datascience/linux-laptop-setup/Using_the_VirtualBox_OVA.md

         [I 16:41:51.878 NotebookApp] The Jupyter Notebook is running at: http://0.0.0.0:8888/ [I 16:41:51.878 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).

-5. On the host, browse to <http://localhost:7777/tree>.
+5. On the host (your computer rather than the virtual machine), browse to <http://localhost:7777/tree>.
 You'll be in the Hack Oregon Jupyter notebook environment!
 6. In the Jupyter file tree tab, go into `getting-started/datascience/linux-laptop-setup`.
 Click the link on the notebook `psycopg2_test.ipynb`.
 When the notebook tab opens, select `Run All` in the `Cell` menu.
 If the system is configured correctly there will be no errors.

 Shutdown sequencing